NewsBytes

 Rising oil prices and weakening rupee fuel market downturn

 Oil prices hit their highest level in over three months today.
-The surge is fueled by expectations US sanctions will disrupt Russian crude supplies to major importers such as China and India.
+US sanctions aimed at disrupting Russian crude oil exports to major importers, including China and India, are driving the price surge.

 The rising crude oil prices are bad news for India's fiscal health, as it is among the largest importers of the commodity.